Ruud14/DIY-Wifi-LEDStrip-Controller/README.md

 convert them to g-code and print them.
 Make sure you enable support material for the bottom part.*

 After everything is done you should check that no soldered connections are touching each other and connect your soldered pcb to power.
-Just to check you can scan for nearby wifi networks on your phone and you should see a network called "New LedStrip" if everything is allright.
+Just to check you can scan for nearby wifi networks on your phone and you should see a network called "LedStrip Setup" if everything is allright.
 Now your very own controller is done and you can install the app to controll the strip [here](https://github.com/Ruud14/Wifi-LEDStrip-Controller-App).
 You can also controll the strip by sending raw socket commands in the following format: